-Analysis of the qualifications of the resident workers (Agriculture, Forestry and Fishing) in the Cradle Coast Region in 2016 compared to Murchison Area shows that there was a similar proportion of people holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a higher proportion of people with no formal qualifications.
+Analysis of the qualifications of the resident workers (Agriculture, Forestry and Fishing) in the Cradle Coast Region in 2016 compared to Murchison Area shows that there was a lower proportion of resident holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a higher proportion of males with no formal qualifications.

-- A larger percentage of resident workers (Agriculture, Forestry and Fishing) with No qualifications (54.1% compared to 52.6%)
+- A larger percentage of resident workers (Agriculture, Forestry and Fishing) with No qualification (54.1% compared to 52.6%)

-- A larger percentage of resident workers (Agriculture, Forestry and Fishing) with Bachelor or Higher degrees (7.4% compared to 6.3%)
+- A larger percentage of resident workers (Agriculture, Forestry and Fishing) with Bachelor or Higher degree (7.4% compared to 6.3%)